Latent Exploration for Reinforcement Learning: How does Lattice explore?

-We assessed whether coordination emerged by analyzing policies for the Humanoid locomotion task and the Reorient task.
-We find that the policy trained with Lattice can re-direct exploration noise towards task-relevant variables, as the magnitude of the standard deviation of each actuator shows (Fig.~\ref{fig:env_analysis}A,C).
-For example, Lattice increases the amount of noise in the legs of the Humanoid, while decreasing the amount of noise in the arms (40\% Legs , 45\% Arm for PPO - 50\% Legs , 32\% Arm for Lattice-PPO), robustly across seeds.
-For Reorient the distribution of the noise magnitude is similar with or without Lattice (Fig.~\ref{fig:env_analysis}C).
-However, both in Humanoid and Reorient the intrinsic dimensionality of the actions output by a policy trained with Lattice is lower.
-Indeed, consistently across random seeds, fewer principal components explain a higher fraction of the action variance in Lattice than in standard exploration (Fig.~\ref{fig:env_analysis}A,C).
 The intrinsic dimensionality of the actions decreases as an effect of training (Appendix~\ref{appendix:lattice_training}).
-The low dimensionality of the actions is explained by the action correlation matrices, which show increased cross actuator coordination with Lattice (Fig.~\ref{fig:env_analysis}B,D).
+While training tends to reduce the dimensionality of the policy regardless of the action noise, the decrease is more marked with Lattice.
+The low dimensionality of the actions is explained by the action correlation matrices, which show increased cross-actuator coordination with Lattice (Fig.~\ref{fig:env_analysis} B, D).
 We speculate that this is driven by the correlation structure of the noise.
-While the off-diagonal elements are close to $0$ with uncorrelated noise, those of Lattice present a structure that resembles that of the action correlation matrix (Fig.~\ref{fig:env_analysis}B,D), also consistent with the motivating example (Section~\ref{sec:ex_flex_ext}).
+While the off-diagonal elements are close to $0$ with uncorrelated noise, those of Lattice present a structure that resembles that of the action correlation matrix (Fig.~\ref{fig:env_analysis} B, D), also consistent with the motivating example (Section~\ref{sec:ex_flex_ext}).
 Indeed, if we consider the off-diagonal elements at position $(i,j)$, we have that $\text{Cov}(a_i, a_j) = W \text{Cov}(\mathbf{x}) W^\top$, while $\mathbb{V}\left[\pi(\mathbf{a} | \mathbf{s}) \right]_{i,j} = \alpha^2 \left(W \text{Diag}(S_\mathbf{x}^2 \mathbf{x}^2)W^\top\right)_{i,j}$ (further details in Appendix~\ref{appendix:action_covariance}).
 In the case where $\alpha=1$, $S_\mathbf{x}$ is the identity and the components of $\mathbf{x}$ are uncorrelated, then the two matrices are identical.
 While throughout the training the parameters of $S_\mathbf{x}$ can adapt, we can empirically see that the covariance matrix retains elements of its original structure.